 Ellen’s husband W.T.
 Lopp went to Alaska in the 1890s as a missionary teacher, specializing in extending educational resources to native Alaskans in remote villages.
 Lopp saw the near-starvation conditions caused by the fishing and whaling industries which had reduced the available supply of food for Alaskan villagers.
 Lopp and others came up with a plan to import reindeer from Siberia and help native Alaskans develop reindeer herds as a food source.

 After three years Mr. Lopp was appointed head of the government schools of Alaska and he spent the rest of his career working on ways to get teachers, medical care, and reindeer-raising programs to native villages throughout Alaska.
 Today, on the Seward Peninsula in Western Alaska, there is acreage dedicated to reindeer herding and the University of Alaska Fairbanks Reindeer Research Program carries on the work.

 From Minnesota to Seattle

-In 1901 the Lopp family established a home base in Seattle’s University District, where they would be able to send their children to nearby schools.
+In 1901 William and Ellen Lopp established a home base in Seattle’s University District, where they would be able to send their children to nearby schools.
 The next year the entire Kittredge family moved from Minnesota to the University District in Seattle.
-The family included four unmarried daughters and their son Frank, who was 18 and just ready to start college.
+In addition to their married daughter Ellen Lopp, the Kittredge family included four unmarried daughters and their son Frank, who was 18 and just ready to start college.